bensallen/rbd/README.md

 ## Boot

-- Unfinished, only maps devices so far.
+Tooling for booting from one or more RBD images.

-- Parse /proc/cmdline for RBD settings and attempt to pivot_root.
+1. Parses /proc/cmdline for RBD settings
+2. Maps and mounts the image.
+3. Mount's an overlayfs over the mountpoint if configured.
+4. If argument is passed via the CLI, attempts to switch_root (typically requires being PID 1).

-- See https://github.com/bensallen/rbd/blob/master/pkg/cmdline/cmdline.go#L50 for cmdline format
+- See https://github.com/bensallen/rbd/blob/master/pkg/cmdline/cmdline.go#L50 for cmdline format (limited to JSON form currently)
+- Currently requires passing the cephx secret via cmdline, which is not ideal.

 ```
 $ rbd boot -h